Skip to main content

 Juniper Research predicts that healthcare and banking savings could be $ 0.70 per interaction.
 That's over $ 8 billion a year by 2022.

 But will customers resist?
-There is no question that the stakes are higher for banks than others when it comes to AI.
+There's no doubt that the stakes are higher for banks than others when it comes to AI.
 In a 2016 report, Forrester advised caution.
-"Money is an area where people are less willing to put up with mediocre robots," he said.
+"Money is one area where people are least willing to tolerate mediocre robots," it said.

-However, early evidence suggests that people are warming up to robots.
-In 2016, the Asia-Pacific bank DBS Bank created a bot for digibank, its mobile-only service.
-He recently reported that the bot is now handling the 82% of customer inquiries.
-It appears that as new "challenger" banks like Digibank build customer experiences around robots, caution will not be an option for incumbents.
+However, early evidence suggests that people are warming to bots.
+In 2016, Asia-Pacific bank DBS Bank created a bot for its mobile-only service, Digibank.
+It recently reported that the bot now handles 82% of customer inquiries.
+It appears that as new challenger banks like Digibank build their customer experience around bots, caution will no longer be an option for incumbents.

-So, if consumers are ready to embrace robots, then the question is, how much deeper can the relationship go?
+So, if consumers are ready to embrace robots, the question is: how much deeper can the relationship go?
 Can robots do more than answer the same selection of common questions?

 Many think they can.
-In fact, when Bank of America unveiled its Erica bot in 2016, it said it was "designed to be not just a virtual assistant but every customer's personal advocate."
+In fact, when Bank of America unveiled its Erica bot in 2016, it stated that it was "designed to be not just a virtual assistant but a personal advocate for every customer."

-At launch, BoA showed how Erica could not only show balances, but detect spending patterns and then suggest different products that could help the customer avoid bank overdrafts or get a higher return on their surplus.
-In this sense, Erica is not only a customer agent, but also a sales representative.
+At launch, BoA demonstrated how Erica could not only display balances, but also detect spending patterns and then suggest different products that could help the customer avoid overdrafts or earn a higher return on their surplus.
+In this sense, Erica is not just a customer agent, but also a sales representative.

 Meanwhile, Mastercard's Facebook Messenger bot (available to issuer banks) allows users to drill down into spending types.
 Kiki Del Valle, Senior VP of Commerce for each Mastercard device, says: